Neuropathology Fellowship Program

 This ACGME-accredited two-year Neuropathology Fellowship Program is designed to prepare candidates for an academically oriented career that encompasses any combination of diagnosis, teaching, and research, and emphasizes the concept of lifelong learning.

 Fellows are involved in evaluating consultation cases submitted from more than 100 referring institutions.
 During the two-year training period, each fellow will participate directly in:

-- Evaluating more than 250 neuromuscular biopsy specimens (no numerical requirement by ACGME) and 400 neurosurgical biopsies (ACGME requirement 300)
+- Evaluating at least 150 neuromuscular biopsy specimens and 300 neurosurgical biopsies

 - Performing at least 200 intraoperative consultations